jfisher-usgs/RNWIS/README.md

 The [R](http://www.r-project.org/) package **RNWIS** provides access to water-resources data stored on the **N**ational **W**ater **I**nformation **S**ystem ([NWIS](http://waterdata.usgs.gov/nwis)).
+Importing data requires read-only permissions for you local NWIS server; therefore, the usefulness of this package may be limited to U.S. Geological Survey (USGS) employees.
 A **G**raphical **U**ser **I**nterface (GUI) is provided and requires R operate as an SDI application, using multiple top-level windows for the console, graphics, and pager.